vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - An ESXi host includes multiple resource pools.
 - You want to deploy the virtual container host to a specific resource pool in your environment.

-If you do not specify the `compute-resource` option and multiple possible resources exist, `vic-machine create` fails and suggests valid targets for `compute-resource` in the failure message.
+If you do not specify the `compute-resource` option and multiple possible resources exist, or if you specify an invalid resource name, `vic-machine create` fails and suggests valid targets for `compute-resource` in the failure message.

 * To deploy to a specific resource pool on an ESXi host, specify the name of the resource pool: <pre>--compute-resource  <i>resource_pool_name</i></pre>
 * To deploy to a vCenter Server instance that has more than one standalone host that are not part of a cluster, specify the IPv4 address or fully qualified domain name (FQDN) of the target host:<pre>--compute-resource <i>host_address</i></pre>